 They make great souvenirs, come in many different shapes and sizes, and most of them are reasonably priced.
 Finally, if you decide to purchase these icons, keep in mind that they are objects of great religious significance to believers and, as such, should be respected.

 Alternatively, if you’re looking for a more modern souvenir, there are a lot of places where you can get…

 Modern Artwork Of All Shapes And Sizes

-A lot of young artists have independent shops in different places around the country where you can buy modern artwork with a traditional touch.
+Many young artists have independent shops in different places around the country where you can buy modern artwork with a traditional touch.

-These items come in all shapes and sizes, ranging from paintings with different motifs to hand-carved jewelry boxes, copper and clay dishes, candles, vases, replicas of historic items and buildings, and other decoration items.
+These items come in all shapes and sizes, ranging from paintings with different motifs to hand-carved jewelry boxes, copper and clay dishes, candles, vases, replicas of historical items and buildings, and other decoration items.